Eventuous/docs/docs/connector/sinks/mongodb/index.md

 ---
 title: "MongoDB"
 description: "Project events from EventStoreDB to MongoDB"
-sidebar_position: 1
+sidebar_position: 2
 ---

-The MongoDB target only support the `projector` mode for now.
+MongoDB sink only support the `projector` mode for now.

-You need to run a gRPC server accessible by the Connector to make the MongoDB target work.
+You need to run a gRPC server (sidecar or a standalone workload) accessible to the Connector to make the sink work.

+## Quick start

+You can check the samples of MongoDB sidecars:
+- [NodeJS][1]
+- [PHP][2]

+Both samples contain the following:
+- Code generated from proto-files by language-specific Protobuf transpiler
+- MongoDB-oriented projections DSL for some of the supported operations
+- Bootstrap code for the gRPC server
+- Actual projections for events produced by the [sample app](https://github.com/Eventuous/dotnet-sample)

+Those examples can help you to understand the concept and implement your own projectors.

 ## Projector sidecar

-You can create a projector gRPC server using any language or stack.
-The server must support bidirectional streaming.
-Below, you can find MongoDB-specific response types:
+You can create the projector gRPC server using any language or stack.
+The server must support bidirectional streaming, and implement the gRPC sidecar interface as described on the [gRPC projector](../../projectors/grpc) page.
+The `Project` operation of the `Projection` server returns the `ProjectionResponse` message, where the `operation` field should be set to one of the following MongoDB-specific responses:

 ```proto
 syntax = "proto3";